XuanZhang3635/Digital_Twin_Indoor_Positioning/README.md

 - **WallController** : Manages the behavior, positioning, and properties of walls in the game environment, including interactions and visual updates.

 ## Script
-- **RoomBuilder** : Automates the creation and layout of rooms based on predefined parameters.
+- **RoomBuilder(Assets/Roombuilder.cs)** : Automates the creation and layout of rooms based on predefined parameters.
-- **Monte Carlo Ray Tracing** : Implements Monte Carlo algorithms for simulating realistic light reflecting.
+- **Monte Carlo Ray Tracing(Assets/MonteCarloRayTracing.cs)** : Implements Monte Carlo algorithms for simulating realistic light reflecting.